This article has been significantly updated October 9, 2020, to include information from the new PPP Forgiveness Application Form 3508S.

 NOTE: If you do not have W-2 employees (you are a self-employed individual or general partner) read our article: Self Employed: How to Fill Out the PPP Loan Forgiveness Application Form

-In addition, Treasury has released a new simplified form called 3508EZ.
+There are two other forgiveness applications that some businesses may use.
+The first is Form 3508EZ.
 You may qualify to use this form if you are self-employed with no employees, or you have generally not reduced employee headcount or wages.
 Learn whether you can use the PPP Forgiveness form 3508EZ here.
+Further, on October 8, 2020, SBA released a new simplified application form that may be used by businesses that received $50,000 or less in PPP funds.
+Read about the 3508S forgiveness application here.

 The most complicated part of filling out the forgiveness application is filling out the payroll sections.
 We’ll provide as much information as possible here but keep in mind this information does not replace professional accounting or legal advice.
 In fact, I strongly encourage you to work with your accountant before you submit your application for forgiveness.